YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBMISALIGN
 --------------------

-DBMISALIGN, Database file xxxx has yyyy blocks which does not match alignment rules.
-Reconstruct the database from a backup or extend it by at least zzzz blocks.
+DBMISALIGN, File header indicates total blocks is xxxx but file size indicates total blocks would be between yyyy and zzzz.
+Reconstruct the database from a backup or extend it by at least aaaa blocks.

 MUPIP Error: This error appears when YottaDB detects a mismatch between the total block count in the file header and the expected block count based on the database file size reported by the file system.
 This error may appear when you perform a MUPIP INTEG FILE after a YottaDB upgrade on a database file which has not yet been opened by a process using a normal database access (which performs an automatic database file header upgrade).